 At premium clinics, you can plan a trip to the admissions department to register for a hospital card.
 Then you can make an appointment over the phone when you get sick.
 Registering in advance will save you lots of time.

 Seeing a Doctor or Specialist

-But you can still request seeing a specialist for your first visit.
+But you can still request to see a specialist on your first visit.

-You can also request to see a specialist at premium clinics.
-You can search for a doctor’s schedule online or the clinic will give it to you when you walk-in to register at their hospital.
+You can also ask to see a specialist at premium clinics.
+You can search for a doctor’s schedule online, or the clinic will give you the schedule when you register at their hospital.